-I want to help you grow your sales.
+As my client, I want to help you grow your sales.
 I want to see you succeed.
-Customer service is key to making that happen.
+Great customer service is key to making that happen.

-I honestly cannot remember a single time when anyone suggested that it might be an asset, or posed the question “How can we increase customer support calls?”
+That being said, I cannot remember a single time when anyone in companies where I worked suggested that customer service might be an asset rather than a liability, or when someone posed the question “How can we increase customer support calls?”

-I am not suggesting doing anything to make our goods and services harder to use.
-Manipulation is not the answer and never will be.
+I am not suggesting doing anything to make our goods and services harder to use; manipulation is not the answer and it never will be.

 Your customers have already demonstrated a willingness to consider and buy your product.
 Probably, they have already paid for it or soon will.
-You have them opportunity to help them to either brag about your company to others.
+You have the opportunity to help them to either brag about your company to others in your industry.
 Provide them with outstanding customer service and they will sing your praises to others.

 I often shop at Nordstrom.
 Especially when I’m buying a new suit, new shoes, dress shirts or other clothing.
 And it’s not because I like spending money.
-You and I both know they charge an arm and leg for their merchandise.
+You and I both know Nordstrom charges an arm and leg for their merchandise.
 And yet I and millions of others keep coming back.
 In my case, for several decades now.

 Why?
 Because Nordstrom consistently demonstrates that they care a lot about my business.